MasonMcGrail/MasonMcGrail.github.io/constructed_languages/01/reference_grammar.md

 ### <a name="noun_phrase_structure"></a>A.B.
 Noun phrase structure <a href="#table_of_contents">^</a>

 The order of words in a noun phrase that has all possible modifiers is given below.
+All of these modifiers always come in this order.
 In the corpus, there are no examples of a noun phrase with all possible modifier slots filled, but they can be constructed or elicited.

 <table>
   <tr>